NingLu-Ultrasound/ninglu-ultrasound.github.io/_pages/about.md

 ## Recent news
+* 05-07-2026: I will be joining Case Western Reserve University as a tenure-track Assistant Professor in the Department of Biomedical Engineering!
+In the Lu Biomedical Ultrasound Lab, we will work at the intersection of ultrasound hardware, algorithms, and clinical translation to develop technologies for precise diagnosis, non-invasive therapy, and health monitoring.
+We will be recruiting new members across all levels.
+Please stay tuned for the new lab website.
+Feel free to reach out if you are interested in joining or collaborating!
 * 11-14-2025: I will be in Chicago for RNSA 2025 from Nov.
 28 to Dec.
-3. Looking forward to connecting with everyone there!
+3. Looking forward to connecting with everyone there.
 * 09-05-2025: I will be attending IUS 2025 in person.
 Looking forward to meeting everyone at Utrecht in September!
 * 08-30-2025: Stanford Radiology highlighted my work on spine imaging using a large-aperture array.
 Read more [here](https://med.stanford.edu/radiology/news/2025-news/a-new-approach-towards-real-time--panoramic-ultrasound-imaging-o.html).
 * 07-25-2025: My postdoc work entitled "Improving real-time ultrasound spine imaging with a large-aperture array" is now published in Science Advances!